-Today Rolex is known as a highly vertically-integrated watch manufacturer that makes almost every single component in-house; however this was not always the case.
-In fact, the Swiss watch industry was deeply rooted in the system of établissage, whereby manufacturing work is divided into small, specialized, independent units, and components only come together at the final stage of production under one brand name.
+These days, Rolex is known as a highly vertically-integrated watch manufacturer that makes almost every single component in-house; however, this was not always the case.
+In fact, the Swiss watch industry was deeply rooted in the system of établissage, whereby manufacturing work is divided into small, specialized, independent units, and components only come together at the final stage of production, under one brand name.

 Rolex and Singer Dials